Brown’s Celebrated Indian Herb Bitters

 Support Image: Pale yellow Brown’s Celebrated Indian Herb Bitters from Skinner Auctions.

 Support Image: William F. “Buffalo Bill” Cody’s Wild West Show: “He-Nu-Kaw” Richly Colored Lithographed Poster Depicting “The Handsomest Indian Maiden in the World.”
 A rare and early poster issued around 1878 to promote Cody’s New York stage play.
-Only a handful of this example are known according to longtime Buffalo Bill Historical Center curator Paul Fees.
+Only a handful of these examples are known according to longtime Buffalo Bill Historical Center curator Paul Fees.
 Printed by W.J.
 Morgan & Co., lithographers of Cleveland, Ohio.
 Beautifully matted and custom framed to 35″ x 22.”
 From the Collection of the Late Edward C. Gillette. – Heritage Auctions